Sally Jewell: Early career

-In 1996, Jewell joined the board of Recreational Equipment Inc. (REI) and in 2000 was named chief operating officer.
+In 1996, Jewell joined the board of Recreational Equipment Inc. (REI).
+In 2000 she was named chief operating officer.
 REI is a retailer of outdoor gear that operates as a member-owned cooperative.

 In 2005, she succeeded Dennis Madsen as chief executive officer (CEO).
-Jewell was named the Puget Sound Business Journal CEO of the Year in 2006.
+In 2006 Jewell was named Puget Sound Business Journal CEO of the Year.
 By 2012, Jewell noted that the REI co-op had facilitated 3 million hours of volunteer work in parks and other natural outdoor spaces and spent three percent of its annual profits on outdoor stewardship.
 During her tenure at REI, annual sales grew from $600 million in 2005 to more than $2 billion in 2015, and the company doubled the number of its retail stores.
 Jewell remained CEO of REI until she was named Secretary of the Interior in 2013.

 Civic involvement and awards

 While working in the private sector, Jewell became known for her involvement in conservation and environmental protection efforts.
 Jewell has sat on the boards of Premera, the National Parks Conservation Association, the University of Washington Board of Regents (2001–2013), and the Retail Industry Leaders Association.
 She helped found the Mountains to Sound Greenway Trust and served as a board member and president of the group.
 She started making campaign contributions in 2008, giving almost "solely to Democratic candidates" according to USA Today.

 In 2009, Jewell received the National Audubon Society's Rachel Carson Award for her leadership in, and dedication to, conservation.
 She was also named a 2012 Woman of Distinction from the Girl Scouts of Western Washington, and that same year was awarded the Woodrow Wilson Center's Award for Public Service.
 That same year, the Mountains to Sound Greenway Trust named Jewell to its hall of fame for 21 years of leadership with Greenway Trust, encouraging people to participate in outdoor activities.
 The University of Washington honored Jewell with its 2016 Alumni Lifetime Achievement Award.
 In 2017, the Teton Science Schools, a Wyoming-based non-profit, awarded her the Murie Spirit of Conservation Award recognizing a lifetime achievement in conservation through civil discourse.